Magic Kingdom Tips

 We booked Mickey's Not So Scary Halloween during my visit to Disney World.
 I have never known 5 hours go so fast.
 What a great night this was!
 Definitely worth checking out!
 Thanks to Steve for this tip!

 If you are an old hat at Disney World and would like a little twist, ride Splash Mountain and Big Thunder Mountain at night.
-We hit Splash Mountain late one night because we were avoiding the long lines and wow it was gorgeous and a little mysterious too.
+We hit Splash Mountain late one night because we were avoiding the long lines, and, wow it was gorgeous and a little mysterious too.
+Big Thunder almost seems faster at night!
+Way more fun than in the day.
 Thanks to Sarah for this tip!

 Save time at the Magic Kingdom by using the Express Stroller Rental.
 It is located outside the park entrance.

 Just wanted to give an update for scoring points on Buzz Lightyear's Space Ranger Spin.
 In the first room, aim for the left arm of the left robot for 100,000 points, and when you are on Planet Z and you see Zurg, hit the bottom target of his space scooter for 100,000 points.
-There are some more but I figured I won't give everything away.
 Thanks to Dan for this tip!

 You wrote of the pleasures of viewing the fireworks from the plaza view terrace and we did that and it was excellent.
 We found, quite by accident, an even better place the following night.
 We were exiting Mickey's Philharmagic just as the fireworks began.
 The view from the area between Philharmagic and the Carousel is just phenomenal!!!
 Almost all of the fireworks explode directly above your head as you stand in an area that seems to be in broad daylight.
-Almost all of the fireworks explode directly above your head as you stand in an area that seems to be in broad daylight.
 Thanks to Jon for this tip!

-We watched the Fireworks from near Cinderella’s Castle and my 7-year-old, who had been full of energy until that point, got very drowsy once we actually stopped running from ride to ride, then getting him through the crowds and out of the park was a challenge.
-For people watching the Fireworks with kids: consider watching near Town Hall so that if the kids become very tired during the fireworks “downtime,” you don’t have too far to drag them to the monorail.
+We watched the fireworks at Magic Kingdom near Cinderella Castle, and my 7-year-old, who had been full of energy until that point, got very drowsy once we actually stopped running from ride to ride.
+Getting him through the crowds and out of the park after the fireworks was a challenge.
+For people watching the fireworks with kids, try this tip: watch the fireworks near Town Hall so that if the kids become very tired during the fireworks “downtime,” you don’t have too far to drag them to the monorail.
+It also still offers a great view!
 Thanks to Rachel for this tip!

 If visiting Magic Kingdom on a hot day, don't miss the Hall of Presidents in Liberty Square - there is rarely a long line, it's air conditioned, and honestly it's a great show!
 My 9-year-old loved it!
 Thanks to Steve for this tip!